Weight loss injections in stomach

 Impact on Appetite and Metabolism

 Injectable medications for weight loss are gaining popularity.
 They work in different ways to help reduce fat and manage weight.
-Semaglutide, liraglutide, tirzepatide, and Botox injections are among the key players in this field6.
+Semaglutide, liraglutide, tirzepatide, and Botox injections are among the key players in this field.

-Tirzepatide, or Mounjaro, is the newest option.
+Tirzepatide, also known as Mounjaroo, is the newest option.
 People using it lost 15%, 20%, and 21% of their body weight.
-85%, 89%, and 91% lost 5% or more of their weight, compared to 35% in the placebo group6.
+85%, 89%, and 91% of the participants lost 5% or more of their weight, compared to 35% in the placebo group.

-Botox injections are also used for weight loss.
+.
 They work by slowing digestion and making you feel fuller.
-Studies show they can lead to a 5% to 10% weight loss over six months6.
+Studies show that they can lead to a 5% to 10% weight loss over six months.

 Semaglutide (Wegovy and Ozempic): Leading Injectable Options